KatyaRobinson/100-days-of-code/log.md

 ### Day 26: January 29, 2017

 **Today's Progress**: Used PHP and AJAX to submit form with appointment request and stored user info into a database.
+Started on CSSDailyImages challenge - made my very first one pure CSS image - a bear cup!

 **To Do Next**
 - Make services menu open on button click. - jQuery